 I recommend using a combination of quality free plugins and premium plugins where possible.

 The plugins that I’d recommend installing for a new blog are as follows –

 #1.
-WordPress SEO by Yoast - This is by far the most powerful and complete on-page and site-wide SEO plugin available for WordPress.
-It has over 5 million downloads to date so you're not alone.
+Rank Math – This is by far the most powerful and complete on-page and site-wide SEO plugin available for WordPress.
+RankMath is not the most popular SEO plugins on the planet, but it is, in my opinion, the best!
 I am currently using this plugin here on Magnet4Blogging.